 - Constituent profiles.
 Build and analyze comprehensive constituent profiles with your CRM so you can have all of the important information at your fingertips.

 Forget the days of worrying over spreadsheets.
 A nonprofit CRM software will enable you to manage your donor data all in one centralized database.
-Check out Double the Donation’s ultimate guide to nonprofit CRM software for more information about how to use CRM software to your advantage.

 3. Regularly Clean Your Database.